Last Updated: Wednesday, 13 September 2017 21:02

 At one time, consumers had three options when making a purchase: cash, check, or a credit card.
 But carrying around cash was inconvenient, and writing a check took a lot of time at the register.
 Credit cards were convenient, but required discipline to stay out of debt.

-Today, debit cards (also known as check cards or bankcards) are the fastest growing form of payment in the United States.
-In fact, survey data collected by the Federal Reserve in 2007 indicates:
+Debit cards (also known as check cards or bankcards) are the fastest growing form of payment in the United States.
+In fact, survey data collected by the Federal Reserve in 2007 , 2013 and 2015 indicates:

 Note: EBT cards are electronic benefits transfer cards, and are typically issued by a government agency for use in the purchase of food and other essential goods.